ivangfr/spring-boot-user-pass-auth-one-time-token-login/README.md

 - ### MailPit

-  To simulate emails being sent, we are using [`MailPit`](https://mailpit.axllent.org/), a lightweight email testing tool that captures and displays emails from your application in a web interface.
+  We are using [`MailPit`](https://mailpit.axllent.org/).
+It's a lightweight email testing tool that captures and displays emails from your application in a web interface.
 It helps developers test email functionality without sending real emails.

 ## Prerequisites